nibrassajjad/Company-Brochure-using-LLM-and-web-scraping/README.md

 You can experiment with other LLM models than using Ollama (e.g. GPT-4).
 For quick guide on how to load models using API key refer to **Step 4b** of my code in: https://github.com/nibrassajjad/Webpage-Descriptor-using-LLM/blob/main/Webpage%20Descriptor.ipynb

+# Limitations
+This is an experimental model in its early stages, so it may have some overlooked limitations.
+If you encounter any issues, feel free to reach out.

+Known limitations:
+- The links should have well-structured names that relate to the title of their respective pages to help the LLM make accurate decisions.

 # License
 This project is open-source and available under the MIT License.